Genome editing: History

 Genome editing was pioneered in the 1990s, before the advent of the common current nuclease-based gene-editing platforms, but its use was limited by low efficiencies of editing.

-Genome editing with engineered nucleases, i.e. all three major classes of these enzymes—zinc finger nucleases (ZFNs), transcription activator-like effector nucleases (TALENs) and engineered meganucleases—were selected by Nature Methods as the 2011 Method of the Year.
-The CRISPR-Cas system was selected by Science as 2015 Breakthrough of the Year.
+In the 2000s, genome editing with engineered nucleases (also known as "molecular scissors") was introduced.
+As of 2011, three families of engineered nucleases were used: meganucleases, zinc finger nucleases (ZFNs), transcription activator-like effector-based nucleases (TALEN).
+All of them were selected by Nature Methods as the 2011 Method of the Year.

-As of 2015, four families of engineered nucleases were used: meganucleases, zinc finger nucleases (ZFNs), transcription activator-like effector-based nucleases (TALEN), and the clustered regularly interspaced short palindromic repeats (CRISPR/Cas9) system.
+In 2015 the CRISPR-Cas system was introduced, and it was selected by Science as 2015 Breakthrough of the Year.

 Nine genome editors were available as of 2017.

-In 2018, the common methods for such editing used engineered nucleases, or "molecular scissors".
-These nucleases create site-specific double-strand breaks (DSBs) at desired locations in the genome.
+In 2018, the common methods for such editing used engineered nucleases to create double-strand breaks (DSBs) at desired locations in the genome.
 The induced double-strand breaks are repaired through nonhomologous end-joining (NHEJ) or homologous recombination (HR), resulting in targeted mutations ('edits').

 In May 2019, lawyers in China reported, in light of the purported creation by Chinese scientist He Jiankui of the first gene-edited humans (see Lulu and Nana controversy), the drafting of regulations that anyone manipulating the human genome by gene-editing techniques, like CRISPR, would be held responsible for any related adverse consequences.
 A cautionary perspective on the possible blind spots and risks of CRISPR and related biotechnologies has been recently discussed, focusing on the stochastic nature of cellular control processes.

 The University of Edinburgh Roslin Institute engineered pigs resistant to a virus that causes porcine reproductive and respiratory syndrome, which costs US and European pig farmers $2.6 billion annually.

 In February 2020, a US trial safely showed CRISPR gene editing on 3 cancer patients.
 In 2020 Sicilian Rouge High GABA, a tomato that makes more of an amino acid said to promote relaxation, was approved for sale in Japan.

 In 2021, England (not the rest of the UK) planned to remove restrictions on gene-edited plants and animals, moving from European Union-compliant regulation to rules closer to those of the US and some other countries.
 An April 2021 European Commission report found "strong indications" that the current regulatory regime was not appropriate for gene editing.
 Later in 2021, researchers announced a CRISPR alternative, labelled obligate mobile element–guided activity (OMEGA) proteins including IscB, IsrB and TnpB as endonucleases found in transposons, and guided by small ωRNAs.

+In 2026, Zilong Qiu and his team at the Shanghai Jiao Tong University School of Medicine, published successful use of base editing in mice and monkeys to induce corrected CHD3 gene that causes Snijders Blok–Campeau syndrome.
+It was subsequently discovered that a year before, Qiu had treated a six-year-old girl at Xinhua Hospital in Shanghai using engineered viruses to carry the corrected gene into the spinal fluid.
+The girl died of thrombotic microangiopathy several days later.